Frequently Asked Questions

 Current estimates for the Project are approximately $852 million, excluding financing costs.
 Capital costs will be updated as the design progresses through design and engineering.

-How much will the Project be funded?
+How will the Project be funded?

 Visit the FTA’s New Starts program and process to learn more.